CLOSER-Cohorts/discovery-customisations/pages/faqs.md

 <h3>Why use a metadata standard?</h3>
 <p>One of the challenges of data sharing is in the formats of data and metadata.
 A metadata standard overcomes these by providing a single set of definitions that everyone adheres to.
 The more people who adopt the standard, the more useful it becomes.
 Standards also promote an efficient 'enter once, use multiple times' approach to data management.
 If information is entered in an agreed way at the start of a process, it can then be used to feed other parts of the process automatically.
 In longitudinal population studies, for example, if the DDI Lifecycle metadata standard is adopted by studies and survey agencies, this can be used to make the transfer of questionnaires and data between these partners much more efficient and robust.</p>
 <p>For more information about metadata standards, please see the <a href="https://wiki.ucl.ac.uk/display/CLOS/What+is+the+CLOSER+Technical+Wiki" target="_blank" rel="noopener noreferrer">CLOSER Technical Wiki</a>.</p>

-<h2 style="margin-top: 20px"><a></a>Feedback</h2>
+<h2 style="margin-top: 20px"><a name="Feedback"></a>Feedback</h2>

 <p>CLOSER Discovery is frequently updated with more content and further features and functionality for users.
 CLOSER also understands that any website will have the occasional bugs and welcomes any feedback users might have via <a>closer@ucl.ac.uk</a>.
-Please see the <a href=" https://wiki.ucl.ac.uk/display/CLOS/Known+Issues " target="_blank" rel="noopener noreferrer"> Known Issues page </a> on the CLOSER Technical Wiki for a list of the current bugs.</p>
+Please see the <a href=" https://wiki.ucl.ac.uk/display/CLOS/Known+Issues " target="_blank" rel="noopener noreferrer"> Known Issues page</a> on the CLOSER Technical Wiki for a list of the current bugs.</p>

 </div>